 - IP Address

 The Audit Log section provides a running list of any modifications that were made to the Minecraft instance.
-For example, if I successfully login to the Minecraft Game Panel and schedule a new weekly trigger, this will be logged with a Message showing “Authentication success” and “Adding interval trigger ‘Every Monday at 00:00’”.
+For example, if I successfully login to the Game Management Panel and schedule a new weekly trigger, this will be logged with a Message showing “Authentication success” and “Adding interval trigger ‘Every Monday at 00:00’”.

 The following information will be included in the log: